tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 And one (```Sync```) is non-visual for synching my application with localStorage.

 Each component represents itself using BEM block with the same name (not necessary requirement).
-Once a component has been started, it creates BEM block as a View-Controller and puts it into DOM node taken from Sandbox.
+Once a component has been started, it creates BEM block as a View-Controller and puts it into DOM node taken from the Sandbox.

 In the calendar the components work as controllers an communicate only through the model i.e. indirectly.
 Also I want to emphasize that the components are very simple [mediators](http://en.wikipedia.org/wiki/Mediator_pattern).
 The majority of code is concentrated in BEM blocks.